hub714/multi-region-workshop/lab-2-agg/README.md

 You have now created your first dashboard and added your first widget!
 Make sure to **Save your dashboard!!** by clicking the button *Save Dashboard*.

 3\.
-Repeat for next set of metrics...
+Repeat the steps above to add additional widgets to your dashboard using the details below to determine which metric to use.
+These are just an example, of course you can use any other metrics that are meaningful to you.

-Hint - Mythical Service metrics
+#### Mythical Service Metrics - CPU and Memory utilization of our Mythical Fargate Service
-Widget type - number
+- Widget type - number
-Metric location - ECS -> ClusterName, ServiceName -> CPUUtilization and MemoryUtilization (make sure ServiceName is for Mythical Service)
+- Metric location - ECS -> ClusterName, ServiceName -> CPUUtilization and MemoryUtilization (make sure ServiceName is for Mythical Service)
-Widget Title - Like Service Metrics
+- Widget Title - Like Service Metrics

-Hint - Like Service metrics
+#### Like Service Metrics - CPU and Memory utilization of our Like Fargate Service
-Widget type - number
+- Widget type - number
-Metric location - ECS -> ClusterName, ServiceName -> CPUUtilization and MemoryUtilization (make sure ServiceName is for Like Service)
+- Metric location - ECS -> ClusterName, ServiceName -> CPUUtilization and MemoryUtilization (make sure ServiceName is for Like Service)
-Widget Title - Mythical Service Metrics
+- Widget Title - Mythical Service Metrics

-Hint - ALB HTTP Responses
+#### ALB HTTP Responses - Graph showing the different HTTP responses from the backend servers
-Widget type - Stacked Graph
+- Widget type - Stacked Graph
-Metric location ->

-Add the remaining metrics to the dashboard using the following widget types for each metric:
-* number of active users within applcation - number widget
-* number of active users within applcation - line widget
-* add a text box to show the current live region

-(Include remaining widgets)
-(Insert image of what target dashboard should look like, or similar to)
+- Metric location -> ApplicationELB -> Per AppELB Metrics -> HTTPCode_Target_2XX_Count, HTTPCode_Target_4XX_Count, HTTPCode_Target_5XX_Count (ensure app/alb-<your_stack_name> shows as the LoadBalancer)
+- Statistic - Sum
+- Period - 1 Minute

+#### KPI From X-Ray here
+(this is still TBD obtaining the metric data from x-ray service)

+#### Number of HTTP POSTS to Like Service
+(this is still TBD whether we want to put this in here)

+### Remember to save your dashboard!!

 ### 2.2 HEADER